Explained: What is an umbrella company?

 There are several payment options for contractors to consider before they begin an assignment.
 This includes using an umbrella company, which can initially seem tricky to get your head around.

 Essentially, a contractor can select an umbrella company who then employs them, processes timesheets, and pays their salary which has been collected from the agency or end client.
-This means they are a third-party supplier, which of course comes at a cost – usually around £100 monthly.
+This means they are a third-party supplier, which of course comes at a cost – while charges vary, typically this can be around £100 per month.
 However, there are several reasons why a contractor might use an umbrella company which we’ll cover later.

 The graphic below clarifies the payment relationship between the involved parties.
 The umbrella company essentially collects the money and pays the correct salary to the contractor.